pypppe/unscrub/README.md

 # 🧩 Unscrub

 Welcome to the **official GitHub repository** for [Unscrub](https://unscrub.astrarune.com)!
-Unscrub was a fun little **web-based word game** where you test your brainpower by unscrambling jumbled words.
+Unscrub was a fun little **web-based word game** where you tested your brainpower by unscrambling jumbled words.

 ---